basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ## Basic Querying

-When querying your data via fields, there are three categories of fields, each with a different set of rules for valid queries.
+You query data via columns.
+There are three categories of column, each with a different set of rules for valid queries.
+Query columns are based on fields in your TS table.

 ```
 CREATE TABLE tab2(
-a SINT64 NOT NULL,     --
+a SINT64 NOT NULL,
-b TIMESTAMP NOT NULL,    |-> Columns
+b TIMESTAMP NOT NULL,
-c BOOLEAN NOT NULL,    --
+c BOOLEAN NOT NULL,
 PRIMARY KEY  ((a, QUANTUM(b, 1, 's'))<-Partition Key, a,b,c)<-Local Key)
 ```